framer/salesforce-lightning.framerfx/README.md

 ### Overall Tasks

 - [ ] Find out why icons don't appear on the canvas or in live preview.
-See icon.tsx
+See icon.tsx - @ikettles
 - [ ] Is it possible override the default props for Icons if we import them?
-I.e files.tsx to have a different default icon vs the ones passed from icon.tsx
+I.e files.tsx to have a different default icon vs the ones passed from icon.tsx - @ikettles

 ### Component Specific Tasks

 #### app.tsx

-- [ ] Does app.tsx (App Header) make sense to add in Framer X?
+- [ ] Does app.tsx (App Header) make sense to add in Framer X? - @addisonschultz

 #### card.tsx

 - [ ] Does card.tsx (Cards) make sense?
-One approach could be attaching elements as children through a multi connector
+One approach could be attaching elements as children through a multi connector - @addisonschultz

 #### carousel.tsx

-- [ ] Make carousel.tsx more user friendly instead of hardcoding the items that need to be added.
+- [ ] Make carousel.tsx more user friendly instead of hardcoding the items that need to be added. - @fhur

 #### combobox.tsx

-- [ ] Make combobox.tsx more user friendly.
+- [ ] Make combobox.tsx more user friendly. - @fhur

 #### datatable.tsx

-- [ ] Make datatable.tsx more user friendly.
+- [ ] Make datatable.tsx more user friendly. - @fhur

 #### datepicker.tsx

-- [ ] Find out why Datepicker isn't rendering (most likely due to formatter and parser needing to be configured).
+- [ ] Find out why Datepicker isn't rendering (most likely due to formatter and parser needing to be configured). - @addisonschultz

 #### expandablesection.tsx

 - [ ] Make expandablesection.tsx open/close.
-Need to add state to control this.
+Need to add state to control this. - @addisonschultz

 #### files.tsx

-- [ ] Fix sizing issue of files.tsx.
+- [ ] Fix sizing issue of files.tsx. - @ikettles

 #### input.tsx

-- [ ] Add icon support for input.
+- [ ] Add icon support for input. - @addisonschultz

 #### timepicker.tsx

-- [ ] Find out why Timepicker isn't rendering (most likely due to formatter and parser needing to be configured).
+- [ ] Find out why Timepicker isn't rendering (most likely due to formatter and parser needing to be configured). - @addisonschultz

 #### pill.tsx

-- [ ] Fix sizing of Icon inside the Pill component.
+- [ ] Fix sizing of Icon inside the Pill component. - @ikettles

 #### popover.tsx

-- [ ] Fix and update Popover to be more robust and easier to use.
+- [ ] Fix and update Popover to be more robust and easier to use. - @fhur

 #### progress.tsx

-- [ ] Start Progress bar(s).
+- [ ] Start Progress bar(s). - @addisonschultz

 #### radio.tsx

-- Find out what Visual Picker variant does to the Radio Component?
+- Find out what Visual Picker variant does to the Radio Component? - @ikettles

 #### slider.tsx

-- [ ] Add useState hook to slider.tsx to control displayed value as slider updates.
+- [ ] Add useState hook to slider.tsx to control displayed value as slider updates. - @addisonschultz

 #### tabs.tsx

-- [ ] Make tabs more user friendly instead of hardcoding the items that need to be added.
+- [ ] Make tabs more user friendly instead of hardcoding the items that need to be added. - @ikettles

 #### tooltip.tsx

-- [ ] Why doesn't tooltip open on hover?
+- [ ] Why doesn't tooltip open on hover? - @addisonschultz

 #### verticalnavigation.tsx

-- [ ] Make Vertical Navigation more user friendly + add better content (more dynamic) instead of hardcoding the items that need to be added.
+- [ ] Make Vertical Navigation more user friendly + add better content (more dynamic) instead of hardcoding the items that need to be added. - @fhur

 ### Notes